Earning College Credit

 Martin Luther King High School started participation in the Riverside City College-College and Career Access Pathway (CCAP) agreement with Riverside City College beginning with the 2018-2019 school year.
 Students entering the 9th grade have the opportunity to be part of a cohort of students who can earn college credit which will also help to satisfy high school graduation requirements and potentially allow students to earn an associate’s degree while still in high hchool.
 These classes are taught on MLK campus and online.
 Instructional method is determined by RCC each semester.

+CCAP classes are college classes offered on the MLKHS campus, taught by college instructors (see above comparison).
 Registration in courses is organized in a cohort manner, therefore, students do not choose their courses each semester as they are determined by cohort.

-Is this program right for you?
-This cohort is specifically designed for students with a singular goal: Attending Riverside City College after high school graduation to become a Registered Nurse.
+What it is: this track is for students with a singular goal of attending Riverside City College after high school graduation to become a Registered Nurse - it is a dedicated pathway for future RCC Nursing students.

 Select to expand example course offerings.